 The post contains additional information and helpful tips to ensure the recipe turns out great the first time.
 Please use the link above to jump to the recipe card at the end if you are in a hurry!

-- Quick - this is a simple Egg Keema recipe that only takes 30 minutes to prepare, making it a viable option for any day of the week.
+- Quick and easy dish - this yummy recipe that only takes 30 minutes to prepare, making it a viable option for any day of the week.

 - Perfect for meal prepping - Egg Keema will keep in the fridge for up to 3 days and still tastes great when reheated.

-- Tasty - if you're bored with plain scrambled, fried or boiled eggs Egg Keema is an excellent way to liven them up.
-It's lightly spiced, and the squeeze of lemon and added fresh coriander adds a delicious freshness to the dish.
+- Tasty and ideal for egg lovers looking to switch things up.
+If you're bored with plain scrambled, fried or boiled eggs Egg Keema is an excellent way to liven them up.

 - Simple ingredients - all ingredients should be available at your local store.
 You do not need to visit an Indian grocery store to make this recipe.